gconnect/cartdev-kit/README.md

 ```bash
 NEXT_PUBLIC_WALLECT_CONNECT_PROJECT_ID= YOUR PROJECT ID
 ```
-If yusing the react-app template your `.env` file should look like this 👇 on the nextjs template
+If using the react-app template your `.env` file should look like this 👇 on the nextjs template

 ```bash
 VITE_WALLET_CONNECT_PROJECT_ID= YOUR PROJECT ID